Controllably Efficient Language Models: C ompress and A ttend T ransformers ( )

-By using compressed chunk representations, \cat reduces the amount of compute and memory required for decoding; the larger the chunk size the larger the reduction in memory and compute.
+When decoding cost depends on sequence length, \cat improves throughput by reducing the compute and memory required, using compressed chunk representations; the larger the chunk size, the larger the reduction.

-During training, the compression and the decoding happens in parallel for all tokens in the sequence because compression of a chunk does not depend on earlier chunks.
+During training, compression and decoding happen in parallel for all tokens in the sequence because the compression of a chunk does not depend on earlier chunks.
 This choice allows the entire \cat model to be efficiently trained end-to-end with the standard next-token prediction loss.
-The end-to-end training ensures that \cats \textit{learn what to retain} in their compressed chunk representations rather than relying on fixed attention patterns, or complex state update rules.
+The end-to-end training lets \cat \textit{learn what to retain} in its compressed chunk representations, rather than relying on fixed attention patterns or complex state update rules.

-\paragraph{Training for test-time control in compute and memory.} Varying the chunk size in \cats trades-off quality for compute and memory efficiency.
-Training \cat with multiple chunk sizes renders a single adaptive model whose compute-memory budget can be adjusted directly at test-time without any retraining.

-To build such a controllably efficient \cat model, we uniformly sample a chunk size $C$ at each training iteration, and pass in a \textit{learnable} indicator token to \cat to indicate which chunk size it is currently operating at.
-The compressed tokens are separated from the uncompressed ones in the decoder using a marker token shared across different chunk sizes.
-After training, one can use the same \cat model at different compute/memory budget at test-time by just changing the indicator token. \Cref{app:adaptive_cat_train_details} provides further detail.
+\paragraph{Training for test-time control of inference cost.} Changing the chunk size in \cat trades off quality for compute and memory efficiency.
+Training \cat with multiple chunk sizes yields a single adaptive model whose compute-memory budget can be adjusted at test time without retraining.
+We uniformly sample a chunk size $C$ at each training iteration and pass a \textit{learnable} indicator token to \cat to indicate the current chunk size.
+The compressed tokens are separated from the uncompressed ones in the decoder using a marker token shared across chunk sizes.
+After training, one can use the same \cat model at different compute/memory budgets by changing the indicator token at test time. \Cref{app:adaptive_cat_train_details} provides further details.

 \textbf{\cat as a layer.} The principles discussed above are architecture-agnostic: \cat can be instantiated as a modular layer that can be inserted in any architecture, unlocking controllable cost there and enabling new hybrid designs.
 In layer form, a simple linear projection can serve as the compressor, and a sequence mixer (e.g., dense attention) as the decoder. \Cref{app:cat_as_layer} provides preliminary results; full exploration is left to future work.